Types of nationalism

 Among scholars of nationalism, a number of types of nationalism have been presented.
-Nationalism may manifest itself as part of official state ideology or as a popular non-state movement and may be expressed along civic, ethnic, cultural, language, religious or ideological lines.
-These self-definitions of the nation are used to classify types of nationalism.
-However, such categories are not mutually exclusive and many nationalist movements combine some or all of these elements to varying degrees.
+Nationalism may manifest itself as part of official state ideology or as a popular non-state movement and may be expressed along racial, civic, ethnic, language, religious or ideological lines.
+These self-definitions of the nation are used to classify types of nationalism, but such categories are not mutually exclusive and many nationalist movements combine some or all of these elements to varying degrees.
 Nationalist movements can also be classified by other criteria, such as scale and location.

-Some political theorists make the case that any distinction between forms of nationalism is false.
+Some political theorists, like Umut Özkirimli, make the case that any distinction between forms of nationalism is false.
 In all forms of nationalism, the populations believe that they share some kind of common culture.
-A main reason why such typology can be considered false is that it attempts to bend the fairly simple concept of nationalism to explain its many manifestations or interpretations.
 Arguably, all types of nationalism merely refer to different ways academics throughout the years have tried to define nationalism.
-This school of thought accepts that nationalism is simply the desire of a nation to self-determine.
+Similarly, Yael Tamir has argued that the differences between the oft-dichotomized ethnic and civic nationalism are blurred.

+Racial nationalism

+Racial nationalism is an ideology that advocates a racial definition of national identity.
+Racial nationalism seeks to preserve a given race through policies such as banning race mixing and the immigration of other races.
+Its ideas tend to be in direct conflict with those of anti-racism and multiculturalism.
+Specific examples are black nationalism and white nationalism.

 Ethnic nationalism

-Ethnic nationalism defines the nation in terms of ethnicity, which always includes some element of descent from previous generations, i.e. genophilia.
-It also includes ideas of a culture shared between members of the group and with their ancestors, and usually a shared language.
-Membership in the nation is hereditary.
-The state derives political legitimacy from its status as homeland of the ethnic group, and from its duty to protect of the partly national group and facilitate its family and social life, as a group.
-Ideas of ethnicity are very old, but modern ethnic nationalism was heavily influenced by Johann Gottfried von Herder, who promoted the concept of the Volk, and Johann Gottlieb Fichte.
-Theorist Anthony D. Smith uses the term 'ethnic nationalism' for non-Western concepts of nationalism, as opposed to Western views of a nation defined by its geographical territory.
-The term "ethnonationalism" is generally used only in reference to nationalists who espouse an explicit ideology along these lines; "ethnic nationalism" is the more generic term, and used for nationalists who hold these beliefs in an informal, instinctive, or unsystematic way.
-The pejorative form of both is "ethnocentric nationalism" or "tribal nationalism," though "tribal nationalism" can have a non-pejorative meaning when discussing African, Native American, or other nationalisms that openly assert a tribal identity.

-Yael Tamir has argued that the differences between ethnic and civic nationalism are blurred.